 - Low-margin, low-volume products should not occupy large chunks of your time or storage space at the expense of higher-margin products.

-- Analysing the additional costs can help to prevent you from undercharging for special orders or demanding customers.
+- Analysing the additional costs can help to prevent you from undercharging for special orders or for demanding customers.

 Look for ways to provide something customers are willing to pay for